a-roberts/openshift42/README.md

 ## Versions

-Versions we care for:
+The best offer we can currently make for the next Kabanero release is therefore:
-- Tekton Pipelines: 0.7.0
+- Tekton 0.7 via the Tekton operator
-- Knative components: likely 0.7.1, 0.8.1 or 0.9.0 even
-- Istio: try to stick with 1.1.7
+- Knative Eventing 0.8 via the Knative Serving Operator
+- Knative Eventing-Contrib installed directly
+- Knative Serving 0.8.1 installed by a future/soon version of the Serverless operator, or by bypassing the Serverless Operator.
+- Istio at 1.1.7?

 ## Testing